malvidin/utbox/utbox/appserver/static/documentation.md

 The `list` parameter can be one of:

+-  `iana` to use the IANA TLDs (contains entries like 'UK', but will not contain 'CO.UK', for example).
+-  `icann` to use the ICANN portion of the Mozilla Suffix List.
 -  `mozilla` to use the Mozilla Suffix List (complete list which includes entries like 'googlecode.com' as a TLD).
--  `iana` to use the IANA portion of the Mozilla Suffix list (contains entries like 'UK' but will not contain 'CO.UK' for example).
 -  `custom` to use a 'custom' list
 -  ~~`*` to use all of the 3 above lists (mozilla, iana, and custom)~~

 - By default, the iana list is chosen and the custom list can be edited by adding/removing entries into `$SPLUNK_HOME/etc/apps/utbox/bin/suffix_list_custom.dat`
-(one TLD per line, lowecase, punycode IDNA format like xn-...).
+(one TLD per line, lowercase, punycode IDNA format like xn-...).

 - The list parameter must be set with an eval command like in the following examples: